How to publish with EESC

 • Educational value (i.e., did the reviewer actually learn what she or he expected to learn from the work?)

-Before EESC begins production of your product(s), we must have all graphics files and documentation of all copyright permissions.
-Once all pieces have been accepted, the EESC project manager will work with you to finalize a project agreement, including a binding project schedule.
-The turnaround time varies, depending on author and EESC workloads and on project size and complexity.
+Before EESC begins production of your product(s), we must have your peer-reviewed manuscript as well as all graphics files and documentation of all copyright permissions.
+Once you submit all project pieces (as outlined in your project plan), your EESC project manager will work with you to finalize a project agreement, including a binding project schedule.
+The turnaround time varies depending on author and EESC workloads and on project size and complexity.

-The EESC project manager will be your point of contact and will coordinate the work of the project team.
-Production, including editing and design, follows the production schedule developed as part of the project agreement.
+Your EESC project manager will be your point of contact and will coordinate the work of the project team.
+Production, including editing and design, follows the production schedule in the project agreement.

 You will have an opportunity to review a proof or near-final version of your products.
 If you need to change the scope or miss a deadline, the project agreement will need to be amended, and the product completion date will be set back.

-Four years after a product is published, EESC will notify you that the accuracy of the content needs to be confirmed.
+Four years after a product is published, EESC will ask you to confirm that the content of your published work is still current.